wikigoo/Vpook/Journalism/Headlines and Leads/How to Write Professional News Headlines and Leads.md

+---
+title: How to Write Professional News Headlines and Leads
+subtitle: A step-by-step guide to crafting clear, concise, and compelling news openings.
+date: 2023-10-27
+categories:
+  - Journalism
+  - Writing
+tags:
+  - guide
+  - writing
+  - Headline
+  - journalism
+description: |
+  A comprehensive guide for novice journalists on the essential skill of writing formal news headlines and leads.
+Learn the rules of the inverted pyramid, how to identify a story's core angle, and a step-by-step process for writing with clarity and impact.
+toc: true
+---
 **Alternative Search Terms:**
 - how to write a lede, news writing guide, journalistic headlines, inverted pyramid writing, lede paragraph tutorial